noir-lang/noir/docs/docs/dev_docs/limitations/main.md

 ### No private data authentication

-Private data should not be returned to an app, unless the user authorises such access to the app.
-An authorisation layer is not-yet in place.
+Private data should not be returned to an app, unless the user authorizes such access to the app.
+An authorization layer is not-yet in place.

 #### What are the consequences?